sathwick-p/gprxy/docs/go.doc.md

 - If you want it to “act on behalf” of other users → it needs `SET ROLE` or `SET SESSION AUTHORIZATION` rights.
 - If the proxy should bypass all restrictions → make it a superuser (not recommended for production).

-👉 In short: the proxy user needs the union of all permissions required by the workloads it will serve.
+In short: the proxy user needs the union of all permissions required by the workloads it will serve.

-But this is not safe at all for my purpose, as I have separated client-based users with client-based DBs and I don’t think it would float with the compliance part of it as well.
+That’s not okay for my setup — I’ve separated client users and DBs, and compliance won’t love a single super-powered proxy user.

 When a client connects through your proxy, their actual Postgres username/password is not used anymore.
 Instead, your proxy process opens connections to Postgres using one fixed role (the proxy user).